Way to Go is an interactive experience for human beings between 5 and 105 years old. Maybe it lasts six minutes; maybe it lasts forever.

 Way to Go is a walk in the woods.
 It is an astonishing interactive experience, a restless panorama, a mixture of hand-made animation, 360˚ video capture, music and dreaming and code; but mostly it is a walk in the woods, c'mon.
 Created by Vincent Morisset, Philippe Lambert, Édouard Lanctôt-Benoit & Caroline Robert (AATOAA).
 Produced by the NFB & France TV.

-FWA Site of the Month, Adobe Cutting Edge Award, Awwwards Site of the Day, Numix, Kill Screen Playlist, Japan Media Art Festival (Jury Selection, Art Category), Communication Arts - Interactive Annual 2016, Boomerang (Grand Prize).
+FWA People's Choice Award 2015, Webby Award x 3 (Virtual Reality Game, Net Art and People's Voice for Net Art), Adobe Cutting Edge Award, FWA Site of the Month, Awwwards Site of the Day, Numix, Communication Arts Award, Kill Screen Playlist, Japan Media Art Festival (Jury Selection, Art Category), Communication Arts - Interactive Annual 2016, Boomerang (Grand Prize).

 Sheffield International Documentary Festival, 5-10 June